EduardoBilk/rust-rouguelike/README.md

 # A Robber
 ## a rouguelike console game writen in rust.

-if you just want to see it working, you can donwload the binaries from the [releases page](https://github.com/EduardoBilk/rust-rouguelike/releases/tag/0.1.0)
+if you just want to see it working, you can download the binaries from the [releases page](https://github.com/EduardoBilk/rust-rouguelike/releases/tag/0.1.0)

 or you can clone the repo and build it yourself.